 Norwegian Joy is NSL’s first ever cruise ship aimed at Chinese guests, based in Shanghai and Tianjin.

 A keel-laying ceremony took place in April 2016 and the ship embarked on its maiden voyage in June 2017.

-Norwegian Joy will be 325.9m-long and 41.4m-wide, and will have a gross tonnage of 163,000t.
-The ship’s name and logo will be printed in Chinese on the ship’s hull.
+Norwegian Joy is 325.9m-long and 41.4m-wide, and has a gross tonnage of 163,000t.
+The ship’s name and logo is printed in Chinese on the ship’s hull.

 The vessel offers accommodation for 3,900 guests.
 It features an exclusive, luxury complex named the Haven, with exclusive private access.

 The Haven complex features personal butler service, priority access to entertainment and dining, an enclosed courtyard, an observation deck offering a 180° view, gourmet canapés and premium beverages, along with 74 suites.

 A new accommodation category, the first at sea concierge level, is also available aboard the vessel.
 The staterooms feature larger balconies with en-suite amenities and a private bar, as well as a dedicated concierge service.